Rheumatoid Arthritis (RA): Autoimmune Joint Disease

 What is Rheumatoid Arthritis?

-Rheumatoid arthritis is a type of autoimmune disease that occurs when the immune system attacks healthy tissues, specifically the lining of the joints.
+Rheumatoid arthritis (RA) is a type of autoimmune disease that occurs when the immune system attacks healthy tissues, specifically the lining of the joints.
 This causes inflammation, swelling, and pain in the joints, leading to progressive damage to the cartilage and bone.
 Over time, this can lead to joint deformities and loss of function.

 RA is classified as a systemic autoimmune disease because it can affect not only the joints but also other parts of the body, including the skin, eyes, lungs, heart, and blood vessels.